OfficeDev/PnP-Guidance/articles/modern-experience-customizations-customize-sites.md

 > **Note:**
 > - You can use [SharePoint Color Palette Tool](https://www.microsoft.com/en-us/download/details.aspx?id=38182) to create a custom theme file (.spcolor) with the custom color definition.
 In general, modern team sites try to preserve the feel of the theme by automatically converting classic site theming elements to the modern side.
 Preserved areas are background image and the following theme slots: ContentAccent1, PageBackground, and BackgroundOverlay.
 > - You can change the logo of "modern" team site by using the Groups Graph API as shown by the SharePoint [PnP UpdateUnifiedGroup method](https://github.com/SharePoint/PnP-Sites-Core/blob/master/Core/OfficeDevPnP.Core/Framework/Graph/UnifiedGroupsUtility.cs#L350)
+> - Applying a custom theme to a modern team site can cause timeouts.
+The resolution to this is to turn off all available [user interface languages](https://support.office.com/en-us/article/Choose-the-languages-you-want-to-make-available-for-a-site-s-user-interface-16d3a83c-05ab-4b50-8fbb-ff576a3351e8) for the site before applying the theme.
+Then turn them back on afterwards.

 ## How to determine if a site is a "modern" team site?
 <a name="sectionSection1"> </a>